NANAISHA10/NANAISHA10/README.md

 ## Hi there, my name is Lawal Aisha.
-I am a Data A 👋
+I am a Data Analyst. 👋

 <!--
 **NANAISHA10/NANAISHA10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.